-- Topping for your typical breakfast food -this keto maple syrup recipe is perfect for these tasty almond flour pancakes, coconut flour sheet pan pancakes or these cocolate and vanilla keto waffles.
+- Topping for your typical breakfast food -this keto maple syrup recipe is perfect for these tasty almond flour pancakes, coconut flour sheet pan pancakes or these chocolate and vanilla keto waffles.
 Yum!

 - Sweeten Baked Goods - adding a bit of this keto maple syrup to these keto granola bars or bounty bars would be delicious.

-- Sweerten Drinks - Add a little to a cup of tea or your morning coffee.
+- Sweeten Drinks - Add a little to a cup of tea or your morning coffee.
 It would be a great addition to any of these copycat keto Starbucks at home drinks.

 - Pour over crepes - looking for something quick and easy to try your syrup on?
 Try our keto crepes!

 - Serve with keto banana bread (made without bananas).

 In short, you can use this just like you would real maple syrup (minus the blood sugar spike!).
 There are so many ways to use this keto pancake syrup.
 I can't wait to see what you do with it.

 Once you have the base for a sugar-free low-carb syrup there are so many other sugar-free syrups you can make.
 Each keto syrup recipe can be used in a variety of healthy recipes.

 - Butter - Use butter extract to give this low-carb maple syrup recipe a buttery flavor.